Optical Design and Instrumentation I

 – Late HW that is turned in two or more days after the due date will receive no credit.

-– All late homework must be turned in to the instructor.
-In the instructor’s absence, you may turn in late HW to Cindy Gardner in Room 719.
+– All late homework must be turned in at the Academics Office.
 Any HW turned in to the TA will receive zero credit.

 – Homework must be turned in during normal business hours.
-Do not slip late HW under the instructor’s door or leave it in the box outside the door.
+Do not slip late HW under a door or leave it in the box outside a door.
 It will get zero credit.

 – When issues arise, please contact the instructor as soon as possible so that appropriate accommodations can be made.

 It is expected that students will regularly attend class and be on time for class.
 Late arrivals to class are distracting to both the instructor and the other students.
-Attendance for this class is not specifically part of the course grade (but please note the homework and quiz policies).
+Attendance for this class is not specifically part of the course grade (but please note quiz policies).

 In Keeping with University policies: